 A new way to resolve digital disputes

-In Justly, every dispute follows a simple and predictable flow:- One party initiates a dispute and locks the disputed funds.
+In Justly, every dispute follows a simple and predictable flow:- A dispute is created between a claimer and a defender.

-- Jurors review the evidence and vote within a short time window.
+- Jurors review the record and vote through a commit-reveal flow.

 Real-time resolution, not endless processes